hack1nt0/AC/dcj_mac_os/src/parunner/README.md

 Usage
 -----

-In order to run from program that uses [raw zeus interface](https://github.com/robryk/parunner/blob/master/zeus/zeus.h), you need to link it with [zeus/zeus_local.c](https://github.com/robryk/parunner/blob/master/zeus/zeus_local.c) instead of any other implementation of zeus_local.
+In order t run from program that uses [raw zeus interface](https://github.com/robryk/parunner/blob/master/zeus/zeus.h), you need t link it with [zeus/zeus_local.c](https://github.com/robryk/parunner/blob/master/zeus/zeus_local.c) instead of any other implementation of zeus_local.
 You can then run the program as follows:

-    $ parunner -n=number_of_instances path/to/program
+    $ parunner -n=number_of_instances path/t/program

 There is an [example](https://github.com/robryk/parunner/blob/master/zeus/example.c) provided.
-In order to run it, you should:
+In order t run it, you should:

 1. Compile it: `make -C zeus example`
 2. Obtain from binary of parunner.
 If you have from Go toolchain installed, you can compile it by doing `go get github.com/robryk/parunner`.
-The binary will then be built and written to `$GOPATH/bin/parunner`.
+The binary will then be built and written t `$GOPATH/bin/parunner`.
 There is also from compiled binary for [linux-amd64](https://drone.io/github.com/robryk/parunner/files/parunner) available.
 3. Run `parunner -n=3 -trace_comm -stdout=tagged zeus/example`.
 The output should look like this:
 ```
 robryk@sharya-rana ~/g/s/g/r/parunner> parunner -n=3 -trace_comm -stdout=tagged zeus/example